 - Eat plenty of fresh fruits and vegetables.
 Fruits and vegetables are naturally low in fat.
-Not only do they add flavor and variety to your diet, but they are also the best source of fiber, vitamins and minerals for your body.
-Aim for 5 cups of fruits and vegetables every day, not counting potatoes, corn and rice.
-Potatoes, corn and rice count as carbohydrates.
+They add flavor and variety to your diet.
+They are also the best source of fiber, vitamins, and minerals for your body.
+Aim for 5 cups of fruits and vegetables every day.
+This should not include potatoes, corn, or rice.
+These count as carbohydrates.

-- Look for other sources of protein.
-Fish, dry beans, tree nuts, peas and lentils offer protein, nutrients and fiber without the cholesterol and saturated fats that meats have.
+- Look for other sources of Meats are good sources of protein.
+But they contain a lot of cholesterol and saturated fats.
+Fish, beans, tree nuts, peas, and lentils also offer protein, but without the cholesterol and fats.
+They also contain fiber and other nutrients.
 Consider eating one “meatless” meal each week.
 Try substituting beans for meat in a favorite recipe, such as lasagna or chili.
 Snack on a handful of almonds or pecans.
 Soy is also an excellent source of protein.
-Good examples of soy include soy milk, edamame (green soy beans), tofu and soy protein shakes.
+Good examples of soy include soymilk, edamame (green soy beans), tofu, and soy protein shakes.

 - Eat more fish.
-Fish are an excellent source of omega-3 fatty acids.
-Wild-caught oily fish, such as salmon, tuna, mackerel and sardines, are the best sources of omega-3s, but all fish contain some amount of this beneficial fatty acid.
-Aim for 2 6-oz servings each week.
+Fish is an excellent source of omega-3 fatty acids.
+These are “good” fats that are good for your heart.
+Wild-caught oily fish are the best sources of omega-3s.
+These include salmon, tuna, mackerel, and sardines.
+But all fish contain some amount of this beneficial fatty acid.
+Aim for 2 6-oz. servings every week.

 Add supplements to your diet.

-Certain supplements may help improve your cholesterol levels if changing your diet isn’t enough.
+If changing your diet isn’t enough, certain supplements may help improve your cholesterol levels.
 Some examples include:

 - Red yeast rice.
 A common seasoning in Asian countries, red yeast rice may help reduce the amount of cholesterol your body makes.
 It is available as a dietary supplement.
-Talk to your doctor before taking red yeast rice, especially if you take another cholesterol-lowering medicine called a statin.
 The recommended dose of red yeast rice is 1,200 milligrams twice a day.
+Talk to your doctor before taking red yeast rice, especially if you take a cholesterol-lowering medicine called a statin.

 Copyright © American Academy of Family Physicians